 If you’re looking for a compact sub with tons of power to spare, the Pioneer TS-SW2002D2 is well worth a closer look.

 With an impressive 600W max RMS and a high sensitivity rating of 86dB, this 8” sub from Pioneer is punching well above its weight class.
+It reminds us of some overachieving subs from folks like JL Audio.

 This speaker uses an oversized cone structure which allows for a larger cone in the same sized footprint.
 The cone itself is reinforced with resin injected mica to create a lightweight and rigid cone that provides impressive bass response.